HumanSignal/label-studio-ml-backend/label_studio_ml/examples/segment_anything_model/README.md

 #### Installation requirements

-Change your directory into this folder and then install all of the python requirements.
+Change your directory to this folder and then install all of the python requirements.

 ```
 pip install -r requirements.txt